-Trauma International – Unique Journal of Trauma and Injury is a peer-reviewed journal being published under the aegis of the Indian Orthopaedic Research Group (IORG), an organisation dedicated to promoting Academic research in India.
+Trauma International – Unique Journal of Trauma and Injury is a Open Access, Double-Blind peer-reviewed journal being published under the aegis of the Indian Orthopaedic Research Group (IORG), an organisation dedicated to promoting Academic research in India.
 Trauma International is started with an idea of a journal that will be international, intelligent, interactive and at the same time clinically relevant.
 The editors welcome submissions from all over the world.
-The stress is on latest research in the field of Trauma and Injury including emergency care, orthopaedic and surgical care, clinical and radiographic outcomes, surgical techniques and implant design, biomechanics, and biomaterials.
+The stress is on latest research in the field of Trauma and Injury including emergency care, Orthopaedic and surgical care, clinical and radiographic outcomes, surgical techniques and implant design, biomechanics, and biomaterials.
 All aspects of case of injured will fall within the scope of the Journal.

 2. Scope of the journal

 Trauma International will publish papers on all aspects related to care of injured and trauma patients.

 The scope of the journal is to publish research which will be of interest to original and interesting case reports that contribute significantly to Trauma Literature.

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to Trauma International alone at that point of time and it has not been published anywhere or simultaneously submitted/accepted for publication elsewhere.
 One of the authors should be authorized to correspond with the Journal for all matters related to the manuscript.